km-git-acc/dbn_upper_bound/dbn_upper_bound/boinc/README.md

 1) Downloading the installer
 ------------------------------
 For Windows, download the Boinc+Virtualbox from either http://boinc.berkeley.edu/download.php or https://boinc.berkeley.edu/download_all.php

 For Mac and Linux, Boinc and Virtualbox have to be downloaded separately.
 The Boinc installer can be downloaded from the same links as above.
-Virtualbox will have to be downloaded from https://www.virtualbox.org/ or
+Virtualbox will have to be downloaded from https://www.virtualbox.org/

-Click on the Green Join button on http://anthgrid.com/dbnupperbound/ and follow the instructions
+Alternatively, click on the Green Join button on http://anthgrid.com/dbnupperbound/ and follow the instructions

 2) Installing Boinc+Virtualbox
 ---------------------------------